Appdynamics/django-base-project/README.md

 ### Selenium Testing

-This project also provides the `selenium` so you can quickly spin up your site (on a different port) and test it against various browsers.
+This project utilizes the `selenium` module so you can quickly spin up your site (on a different port) and test it against various browsers.
+It utilizes Django's '--liveserver' parameter.

 ```shell
 python3 manage.py test {{ project_name }}.sample_app.SampleSeleniumTests